miguel-rodriguez/acs-61-deployment/README.md

 For custom jar files add them to the modules/platform and modules/share folders.

-The repository Packer deployment expects to have the `digital-workspace.war` file in the `acs-61-files/downloaded` folder since this fine is not available in Nexus yet.
-Please place the file there before building the repo image or comment out the task in the `ansible\alfresco-instance.yaml` file.
+If you want to deploy ADW (Alfresco Digital Workspace) place the `digital-workspace.war` file in the `acs-61-files/downloaded` folder.

 We can now execute packer by calling the build_61_AMI.sh script.